 Submitted by Anwar of Beyond My Front Door

-A weekend at the Hacienda Del Sol Luxury Guest Ranch is more than your average hotel stay, with a spa, horseback riding, hiking and more at this luxury resort, it’s an experience.
+A weekend at the Hacienda Del Sol Luxury Guest Ranch is more than your average hotel stay, with a spa, horseback riding, hiking, and more at this luxury resort, it’s an ideal destination for a long weekend away with your darling.
 I promise you won’t want to leave during your romantic long weekend away.

 This luxury resort sits just outside the city of Tucson among the Saguaro cacti, nestled in the Catalina foothills.
 The Spanish colonial-style building, built in the late 1920s was a college preparatory school for the daughters of the country’s wealthy families.
 Later, the ranch became a retreat for Hollywood’s elite including John Wayne, Clark Gable, and Howard Hughes.
 One of the casitas served as a rendezvous for Spencer Tracey and Catherine Hepburn back in the heyday of Tinseltown.

 Since this is a guest ranch you really should plan for a horseback ride.
 Hacienda del Sol has their own stables and you can arrange for a ride there.
 Saddle up and take a ride among the Saguaro to check out the flora and fauna.

 If horseback riding isn’t your thing, take a hike on this 34-acre property.